 Imagine what the least environmentally-imposing shelter would be like.
 One day, while I was helping pick up trash in Rock Creek Park in Washington, DC, which is a large, very wooded, very lovely park, we followed a lot of trash within a creek to what turned out to be a homeless encampment within a cave under a massive tree’s root systems.
 It was a very large cave for a creek bed, and probably slept at least four people.
 They had pots and pans and laundry hanging outside to dry, but the cave itself was completely natural and did not even look like it had been enlarged.

 It is the only place I can think of where I know humans aren’t impacting the climate by their need for building and living in a shelter.
 (Although stream pollution is a different story.)

 People are trying to build zero buildings though, and this example tries to come close: https://www.greenmatters.com/home/2018/08/08/Z235p8K/nolla-neste-tiny-cabin.

 Anyway, this page is going to evolve over time to include more ideas and helpful actions to fight climate change regarding your home.
-But please consider that every single new home built today is increasing climate change, even if you have renewable energy and give back to the grid: there is the process of designing a home (computer use), of manufacturing any new materials to build with, of transporting the materials, and of putting the house together — all of this produces CO2, even if locally sourced.
+But please consider that every single NEW home built today is increasing climate change, even if you have renewable energy and give back to the grid: there is the process of designing a home (computer use and meetings, etc), of manufacturing any new materials to build with, of transporting the materials, and of putting the house together — all of this produces CO2, even if locally sourced.
 Think umpteen times before building a new place.

 - Move into an existing place and make it more environmentally friendly, or in this case, just more friendly.

 OR, if you must go to a newly-built place or build a new house….

 2. Choose small and efficient, in an efficient location that is way above sea level, using salvaged materials.